HedgeDocs/HedgeDocs.github.io/docs/guides/hedgehog-engine/unleashed/levels/glvl.md

     - Xbox 360 SDK, find this yourself

 #### Preparing .ar Files
 This example will be editing Windmill Isle Act 1 Day.
 Open your extracted Unleashed game folder and locate your files.
-In my case the files are
+In my case, the files are
 ````
 #ActD_MykonosAct1.ar.00
 #ActD_MykonosAct1.arl